-&lt;sup>22 See e.g., RICHARD A. EPSTEIN, DESIGN FOR LIBERTY: PRIVATE PROPERTY, PUBLIC ADMINISTRATION, AND THE RULE OF LAW (2011) (discussing the legal achievements of the classical common law); RICHARD A. EPSTEIN, TAKINGS: PRIVATE PROPERTY AND THE POWER OF EMINENT DOMAIN (1985) (discussing how classical liberal theories of property were dominant).
+- 21 See, e.g., RICHARD A. EPSTEIN, DESIGN FOR LIBERTY: PRIVATE PROPERTY, PUBLIC ADMINISTRATION, AND THE RULE OF LAW (2011) (discussing the legal achievements of the classical common law); RICHARD A. EPSTEIN, TAKINGS: PRIVATE PROPERTY AND THE POWER OF EMINENT DOMAIN (1985) (discussing the dominance of classical liberal theories of property).
 Even someone who is typically understood to be a critic of this particular conception of property rules builds his critique on a recognition that the principal social function is to mediate relations between the individual and the state.
-See Reich, supra note 5, at 733.

-$^{23}$ See Epstein, Takings: Private Property and the Power of Eminent Domain supra note 15, at

-&lt;sup>24 See id. at 3 ("The question of governance is how the natural rights over labor and property can be preserved in form and enhanced in value by the exercise of political power...").

-&lt;sup>25 Id. at 4 ("The implicit normative limit upon the use of political power is that it should preserve the relative entitlements among the members of the group, both in the formation of the social order and in its ongoing operation.").
+See Reich, supra note 6, at 733. - $^{22}~$ $\it See$ Epstein, Takings: Private Property and the Power of Eminent Domain, $\it supra$ note 21, at 5. - 23 See id. at 3 ("The question of governance is how the natural rights over labor and property can be preserved in form and enhanced in value by the exercise of political power...."). - 24 Id. at 4 ("The implicit normative limit upon the use of political power is that it should preserve the relative entitlements among the members of the group, both in the formation of the social order and in its ongoing operation.").

-The political and legal implications of reliance on this idea in its purest expression mean that some arguments about fairness, community, and public interests in private property are ruled off the table.
+public interests in private property are ruled off the table.
 Professor Epstein argued that this concept of property is at the heart of a correct understanding of the takings clause.
-Hhat Professor Sax did was to identify and question the role of the state in creating, defending, and regulating property-both private property in his analysis of takings jurisprudence and public property in his work on the public trust.
+What Professor Sax did was to identify and question the role of the state in creating, defending, and regulating property-both private property in his analysis of takings jurisprudence and public property in his work on the public trust.
 He did this not by asserting a particular normative vision of his own, or by suggesting that the law must conform to one set of abstract commitments or another.
 Instead, he excavated the traces of his argument from our legal and cultural traditions.
 Thus, he notes the Roman law and early English law roots of the public trust doctrine.
 Similarly, he locates the justification for asserting a durable public claim to important cultural artifacts in the response to the revolutionary Terror of 1794.

 This constitutive archeology is one of the foundations of Professor Sax's work, and while his arguments are commonly characterized as "novel," in fact they are faithful to the democratizing forces that balanced the private needs of an emerging market economy with the continuing solidary functions of property.
 They are, in an important way, illustrations of the ways in which the social function of property constitute us as a people and as a polity.
 Of course, the law-marking as it does continuing struggles over power-does not trace a straight line, but that is not the point of Professor Sax's work.
 He locates families of principles as a method of inquiry.
 This is consistent with the position Holmes took in Hudson Water Co. v.
-McCarter:
+McCarter?

 It is sometimes difficult to fix boundary stones between the private right of property and the police power....
-But it is recognized that the State as quasi-sovereign and representative of the interests of the public has a standing in court to protect the atmosphere, the water and the forests within its territory, irrespective of the assent or dissent of the private owners of the land most immediately concerned.
+But it is recognized that the State as quasi-sovereign and representative of the interests of the public has a standing in court to protect the atmosphere, the water and the forests within its territory, irrespective of the assent or dissent of the private owners of the land most immediately concerned.31